Anderson-Lab/csci-334-2017/index.md

 Student Code of Conduct (p.
 12).
 There is other useful information there.

 <b>Classroom Policies: </b>
-* Tuesday will be devoted to introducing new material.
+* The beginning of the class will be devoted to introducing new material.
 It has been shown in numerous studies that even having a laptop open during this type of instruction negatively affects not only your learning but those around you.
-Because of this, we will have a strict no laptop policy open on the desk on Tuesday.
-I will do my best to record all lectures and post them in a timely fashion.<br>
+Because of this, I recommend you put your laptop away for this portion.
+I will do my best to record all lectures and post them in a timely fashion (sorry. the room we are in doesn't support this).<br>
 * You are expected to take good notes during class.
 * You are expected to participate in class with questions and invited discussion.
 * You are expected to attend all classes.
 The grade 'WA' will be given for excessive (>= 3) absences.
 If you